SystemsApproach/tcpcc/tcp_ip.rst

 router to reach the destination.
 Although this is an extreme example, it is common to have a certain router that it is not possible to route around.
 This router can become congested, and there is nothing the routing mechanism can do about it.
-This congested router is sometimes called the *bottleneck* router.
+This congested router is said to be the *bottleneck* router.

 Flows and Soft State
 ~~~~~~~~~~~~~~~~~~~~